 Despite their political failure, the Red Strings experienced some success by other standards.
 It is hard to know exactly how many POWs and escaped slaves their underground railroad helped, but they did their part to help people to freedom.

 It is also hard to be sure how much their intelligence helped Union forces, but Union troops did invade many regions in western Virginia (and current West Virginia) where they were active, so it would have been of some value.

-The Southern Unionists in Politics and During Reconstruction
+The Southern Unionists during Reconstruction

 After the war, the HOA carried on the fight by opposing the Ku Klux Klan, undoubtedly saving even more lives and advancing Reconstruction.